irfanirshad/Flavor-Station/README.md

-## Chef Recipe App - TDD best practices | Docker | Django REST
+## Flavor Station - TDD best practices | Docker | Django REST
-This is a demo app where each chef can login as an individual user and upload their recipes with an optional tag.
+This is a demo app where users can login as an individual user and upload their recipes with an optional tag.

 This app was developed in a test-driven-development fashion .